Kennethnovikov100/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 In software development, this quote serves as a reminder that optimizing code or designing for hypothetical performance bottlenecks before they're proven to exist can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
 It emphasizes focusing on writing clear, maintainable, and correct code first, and then optimizing only when profiling identifies specific issues.

+# 2024-03-07
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By prioritizing tasks based on their importance and urgency, you can ensure that you are focusing on the right things and making progress towards your goals.

+Planning ahead is essential to avoid last-minute panic and stress.
+It allows you time to research, design, test, debug, document, update, deploy, maintain, etc. so that your code is clean, efficient, secure, scalable, well-documented, easy to maintain and extend.
+Planning also helps you estimate how long a task will take, allowing you and your team to better manage time and resources.